jakedugi/census_tract_choropleth/README.md

 python main.py
 ```
 This will:
-* Merge shapefiles into a GeoJSON
+* Merge and simplify shapefiles into an optimized GeoJSON
 * Clean and transform ACS data
 * Output: output/Blog_choropleth_map_FINAL.html